chef-boneyard/chef-server-demo/README.md

 Overview
 --------

-elcome to the Chef 11 Server Preview!
+Welcome to the Chef 11 Server Preview!
 The preview includes erchef, the new Chef API server written in Erlang.
 This repository provides a `Vagrantfile` and installation cookbooks to set up a self-contained vm running a complete Chef server environment for your demo pleasure.